vipulnaik/diet-exercise-health/events/2024/2024-10-08-onward-abdominal-discomfort-and-other-symptoms.md

 The second noticeable round of symptoms started around 5 PM in the evening, as I was getting ready to go to Trader Joe's.
 It continued in the journey to Trader Joe's, and some of the journey back, but was largely gone when I started potatoes prep.
+I didn't have flatulence until around 6:30 PM or so when I had a brief bout of it.

 With my second meal, I took one capsule of atrantil to see if it was safe; after verifying that 'll up to 2 doses per day.
 The presence of